dortania/OpenCore-Install-Guide/ktext.md

 ### VirtualSMC Plugins

-The below plugins are not required to boot, and merely add extra functionality to the system like hardware monitoring(Note while VirtualSMC supports 10.6, plugins may require 10.8+):
+The below plugins are not required to boot, and merely add extra functionality to the system like hardware monitoring (note while VirtualSMC supports 10.6, plugins may require 10.8+):

 * SMCProcessor.kext
   * Used for monitoring CPU temperature, **doesn't work on AMD CPU based systems**